 Jodi Stanford - Staff Attorney

-Jodi earned a Bachelor’s degree in Psychology from the University of Southern California before obtaining her J.D. at the University of San Diego, School of Law in 2011.
-Jodi has been an established member of the California Bar Association since 2011, and currently provides legal research for the Center for Education Policy and Law projects.
-Jodi has been working for the centers since the spring of 2012.
+Jodi earned a bachelor’s degree in psychology from the University of Southern California before obtaining her J.D. at USD's School of Law in 2011.
+Jodi has been an established member of the California Bar Association since 2011, and currently provides legal research for CEPAL's projects.
+Jodi has been working for the CEPAL and MTLC since the spring of 2012.

 Andria Shook - Graduate Assistant